zebrunner/esg/docs/errors.md

 ### Selenium type errors:

 * name: `session not created`, status: `500`.
-    * `failed to start executor` - failed to build execution environment.
+    * `failed to start executor` - failed to build execution environment (browser/version/device is not supported).
+    * `service startup timed out` - failed to start service under 9 mins (by defaut).
-    * `error forwarding the new session request timed out waiting for a node to become available` - all nodes are busy, and task didn't make it to start in time.
+    * `error forwarding the new session request timed out waiting for a node to become available` - all nodes are busy, and task didn't make it to start in time (no free resources for task were found).
-    * `service startup timed out` - task was recreated several times because of a failure.
-As result couldn't wait until task is running and healthy.
+    * `failed to create task` - failed to find existing task defenition or to place a new task into pending task's pool.
-    * `failed to run task` - aws overload or wrong browserVersion/browserName/deviceName/platformName capability.
+    * `failed to start task` - failed to start healthy (executable) task due to wrong parameters/internal error.
+    * `failed to set network configuration` - failed to find host port for newly created task due to any fatal internal error.
-    * `failed to start driver` - usually the main reason is a wrong selenium's driver capabilities.
+    * `failed to start driver` - usually the main reason is a wrong selenium's driver capabilities/driver capabilities format.
-    * `driver startup timed out` - driver couldn't start in time
+    * `service startup failed` - internal error connected with scaler/router/cluster.
+    * `service start has been aborted` - task creationg has been aborted externally.

 * name: `invalid argument`, status: `400`.
-    * `bad JSON format` - invalid json capabilities format
-    * `failed to process capabilities` - some capabilities are wrong format/type
+    * `failed to process capabilities` - some capabilities are wrong format/type.

 * name `invalid session id`, status `404`.